 I offer a fun and educational workshop to primary schools aimed at inspiring writing and creativity.

 I have a DBS certificate and have visited over 150 schools, speaking to thousands of pupils, mainly Years 3 and 4.
 All of these sessions have proved very successful, click here for testimonials of teachers.

 With the pandemic, I have now developed a free online version of my workshop, which I am offering to primary schools throughout the UK.
-The online workshop uses video conferencing software and like my ‘face to face’ sessions has poetry, Alan and Madge’s songs, reading and writing tips, so hopefully is fun and educational for all.
+The online workshop uses Zoom and like my ‘face to face’ sessions has poetry, Alan and Madge’s songs, reading and writing tips, so hopefully is fun and educational for all.

 Alternatively, if you do not use video conferencing at your school, I have a free 52 minute video of my workshop to use in class.
 The link for a short trailer is here and if you would like the full video, please get in touch at email@example.com and I can send you the video and some worksheets to go with it: